 This creates a solid foundation for data security.
 Thanks to it, emails, internet chats, cloud storage has become safe for public and corporate use.
-Beside from user data, Encryption has played a huge role in keeping issues of national security safe.
+Besides from user data, It has played a huge role in keeping issues of national security safe.
 Considering these, it is no wonder that Android phones now Encrypt user data by default and search engines such as Google rank websites with SSL Encryption higher in Search Results.

 As more and more people rely on the Internet for their job and their data, cybersecurity threats have increased so much in the last few years.
 In times like this, professionals with data security skills are in high demand.